“Buzzer” time on the lakes

 It is funny that the foe of the gnat – the high-backed bream – also breeds in May.
 It then moves into the rushes and paddock pipes to spawn.
 Here it may meet the large pike who is on its way out after also spawning in the shallows of the lake.

 For that very reason, May is the month of the traditional pike premiere – after the official closed season in April.
 However, this is a close season that is not very precise.
 For example, typically, deep lakes do not get warm enough for spawning until May which is the start of the season.

-Of course, the experienced pike fisherman knows this, and he puts back any roe-filled female pikes that might be tempted by a hook in May.
+Of course, the experienced pike fisherman knows this, and he puts back any roe-filled female pikes that might be tempted by a hook in early May.
 Usually, the small males are the first to appear in the shallow water.
 Not until the water temperature is exactly right do the large, roe-filled females appear.

 In several places, it will be possible to hear the first cod come “chomping” towards the coast at the surface.
 If there is a little current, it will often be possible to see them swimming so high that their dorsal fins are visible.
 You may then experience some very exciting visual fishing – despite it being pretty dark.

 If the light nights in May belong to the sea trout and cod, the long-billed garfish have usually taken possession of the coastal waters during daylight hours.

 The first ones are always the biggest – in the best cases a metre long, as thick as a wrist and weighing over a kilo.
 They come as a vanguard and go wildly for any jig or fly.
 Later, the smaller but considerably more numerous medium-sized garfish will arrive – followed by the smallest fish, usually half a metre long, sometime in early summer.

 They only come to spawn and, having come so far, they have completely lost interest in food.
 Under favourable conditions it will be possible to see them spawn as they are often so absorbed in their breeding that one can get quite close and witness the spectacle.